 Goods bought into a country are called imports, and those sold to another country are called exports.

-A trade surplus means that the value of exports is greater than imports creating a trade surplus.
+A trade surplus means that the value of exports is greater than imports.
 A trade deficit is when there are more imports than exports.

 The price of primary products fluctuates on the world market which means that workers and producers in LEDCs lose out when the price drops.
 The price of manufactured goods is steadier which means that MEDCs always benefit.

-Increasing trade and reducing their balance of trade deficit is essential for the development of an LEDC.
-However sometimes MEDCs impose tariffs and quotas.
+Increasing trade and reducing their balance of trade deficit is essential for the development of LEDCs.
+However, sometimes MEDCs impose tariffs and quotas on imports.
 Tariffs are taxes imposed on imports, which makes foreign goods more expensive to the consumer.
-Quotas are limits on the amount of goods imported and usually work in the MEDCs favour.
+Quotas are limits on the amount of goods imported and usually work in the MEDC's favour.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.